Sighthill, Glasgow: History

 In 2005, letting was suspended in the Fountainwell side of Sighthill as new landlords, Glasgow Housing Association considered the estate's future.
 The decision was eventually made that Fountainwell should be demolished.
 The first two blocks were demolished in July 2008 with the three remaining blocks following in November 2009.
 Sighthill Primary School was also demolished after the tower blocks due to an arson attack shortly after it closed.

 The fate of the five remaining Pinkston blocks was debated further.
 After a campaign by local residents, at least two of the blocks were to be retained and refurbished by Glasgow Housing Association, with three being demolished or sold to private developers.
-However, Glasgow then bid for the 2018 Youth Olympics and were added to the hosting shortlist, but the successful city had to have its Athletes Village prepared – this resulted in the total demolition of Sighthill's towers to accommodate a new low-rise revelopment.
+However, Glasgow then bid for the 2018 Youth Olympics and were added to the hosting shortlist, but the successful city had to have its Athletes Village prepared – this resulted in the total demolition of Sighthill's towers to accommodate a new low-rise redevelopment.
 The bid was lost, but regeneration continued.
-The Sighthill 'Transformational Regeneration Area' includes a new school campus, landscaped green areas, enhanced pedestrian bridge to the city centre and better connectivity to the Forth and Clyde Canal, in addition to approximately 1,000 new housing units for sale, private rental and social rental (much of it marketed as 'NorthBridge' by developers Keepmoat).
+The Sighthill 'Transformational Regeneration Area' includes a new school campus, landscaped green areas and better connectivity to the Forth and Clyde Canal, in addition to approximately 1,000 new housing units for sale, private rental and social rental (much of it marketed as 'NorthBridge' by developers Keepmoat).
+Sighthill Bridge over the M8 Motorway, first planned in 2018, opened in 2023.
+The bridge replaced an earlier smaller pedestrian bridge and is known locally as Rusty Bridge due to the use of Cor-Ten steel in its construction.
+It has a weight of 1,000 tonnes, a span of spanning 74m (80yds) and has been landscaped with thousands of plants and seating areas.

 There is also an active Community Council consisting of several committed residents who aim to deal with issues affecting the Sighthill neighbourhood.